 Our marketing team has developed brand positioning and brand identity that is an integral asset and we believe allows our brand to be widely known in a positive way among a large demographic.
 We have a successful history of positioning ourselves in alternative accounts with the intent to be where national mainstream brands are not sold.
-We also have a program of sponsoring alternative sport athletes to promote our products in youth alternative sports, including skateboarding, BMX biking, snowboarding and sking.
+We also have a program of sponsoring alternative sport athletes to promote our products in youth alternative sports, including skateboarding, BMX biking, snowboarding and skiing.
 In addition, we have a program of sponsoring up-and-coming musicians and artists.
 We believe this effort to position our products in alternative accounts and venues helps draw a younger generation of customers that value their independence away from the larger soft drink brands.
+In addition, we have retained a new Vice President of Marketing in 2019 to lead our marketing team in our efforts to increase our investments in the marketing of our core brand Jones Soda.